 Monitoring Officer agrees, he/she will not include details of the interest in the Register of Interests, but may state that you have registered an interest, the details of which are withheld under Section 32(2) of the Localism Act 2011.
 Please list the subject that you believe should not be made public and provide a separate explanation of the reasons.
-If the Monitoring Officer agrees, these will be withheld from the published Register of Interests
+If the Monitoring Officer agrees, these will be withheld from the published Register of interests

-\ 'director' includes a member of the committee of management of an industrial and provident society.
+'director' includes a member of the committee of management of an industrial and provident society.

-\ 'securities' means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society.
+'securities' means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society.

-MEMBERS DECLAR ATION

-I declare that:

-I will ensure aware of an I acknowled (excluding a 4.
-I acknowled tion that I have provided in this form is complete and correct. my Register of Interests is kept up to date and agree to notify the Monitoring Officer in writing within 28 days of becoming y change to the information provided. ge that my Register of Interests will be available for public inspection and will be published to the Council's website my sensitive interests agreed with the Monitoring Officer). ge the criminal sanctions relating to disclosable pecuniary interests, as set out in [enter town/parish council name here] xide of Conduct.
+ATION I declare that: The information tion that I have provided in this form is complete and correct. my Register of Interests is kept up to date and agree to notify the Monitoring Officer in writing within 28 days of becoming y change to the information provided. ge that my Register of Interests will be available for public inspection and will be published to the Council's website my sensitive interests agreed with the Monitoring Officer).
+I acknowled ge the criminal sanctions relating to disclosable pecuniary interests, as set out in [enter town/parish council name here] ode of Conduct.
+Signed Name (please print)

-Signed

-Name (please print)

-Date